Working in Market - Japan

 Top tips for sales calls

-- It is preferable to avoid Golden Week (end April to early May), Obon (mid-August) and New Year (late December to early January).
+- It is preferable to avoid Golden Week (end of April to early May), Obon (mid-August) and New Year (late December to early January).

 - For more general information on sales calls and planning a visit to market, please see Tourism Australia’s Tourism Export Toolkit.